HakanL/Haukcode.Osc/README.md

 * Message address patterns and pattern matching.
 * Osc message bundles.
 * Send and receive osc packets via UDP.
+* Supports IPv4, IPv6, Unicast, Multicast and Broadcast (IPv4 only)
 * Read and write osc packets to streams.
 * Parse osc messages and bundles from strings.
 * Optimized for use in real-time applications.